Year at a Glance for

 September

-- Grad Newsletter: Ensure that the main office has your e-mail address so that you and your parent will be receiving the WGSS Grad Newsletter and other important Grad related e-mails
+- Grad Newsletter: Ensure that the main office has your e-mail address so you and your parent will be receiving the WGSS Grad Newsletter and other important Grad related e-mails

 - GatorFutures Twitter: Join @GatorFutures to receive up-dates on career, post-secondary opportunities and scholarship information

 - High School Grad Requirement: Be sure you meet BC graduation requirements.
 See your counsellor if you have ANY questions.
-Ministry Graduation Requirements Additional information is available in the Graduation Section of the WGSS Counselling & Careers Website.
+Ministry Graduation Requirements.
+Additional information is available in the Graduation Section of the WGSS Counselling & Careers Website.

 - Canadian Post-Secondary Entrance Requirements: Spend time checking that you have the correct high school courses needed for the post-secondary institution(s) or program you are considering.
-There are both ‘general entrance requirements’ (e.g. whether or not a language 11 is needed or minimum 60% in academic Math) and ‘specific entrance requirement’ (e.g. English 12 plus Pre-Cal 12 and at least one science 12 for a B.Sc. program at UBC).
-Use either: www.myblueprint.ca or www.educationplanner.ca as a starting place but then be sure to go to the specific post-secondary sites to verify the information (Canada: www.aucc.ca or Post-Secondary Section of the WGSS Counselling & Careers Website)
+There are both ‘general entrance requirements’ (e.g. whether or not a language 11 is needed or minimum 70% in academic Math) and ‘specific entrance requirement’ (e.g. English 12 plus Pre-Cal 12 and at least one science 12 for a B.Sc. program at UBC).
+Use either: www.myblueprint.ca or www.educationplanner.ca as a starting place but then be sure to go to the specific post-secondary sites to verify the information (Canada: Post-Secondary Section of the WGSS Counselling & Careers Website)

 - PSAT Exam: The PSAT is a standardized test which provides first-hand practice for the SAT.
 It is offered every fall by R.E.
 Mountain Secondary School.
-Students register before the last week of September by bringing a cheque made payable to Mountain Secondary School to one of the WGSS Counsellors.
+Students register before the last week of September by pay through the SchoolCashOnLine and let a member of the WGSS counselling team know that they have applied.
 There is limited space.
 The test date is generally a Wednesday in mid-October.
 The test starts at 3:30.
 Students generally write the PSAT in Gr.
 10 and/or 11.

 - Comprehensive Resume (sample in District Scholarship Handbook)